|Plan a Visit||Tours||Shopping & Dining|

 their initiative.
 For more information about the Houk Award and the

-The 2013 Houk Award winner was announced at The DAI's Annual Meeting on February 6, 2013 - congratulations to James Pate!
+The annual Houk Award winner is announced at The DAI's Annual Meeting in February.

 Past Houk Award Winners